valentjn/ltex/pages/vscode-ltex/contributing.md

 2. Fork vscode-ltex on GitHub.
 3. Clone the fork: `git clone https://github.com/<YOUR_USERNAME>/vscode-ltex.git`
 4. Open the cloned folder in VS Code.
-5. Install the npm dependencies: `cd vscode-ltex && npm install`
+5. Install the npm dependencies: `cd vscode-ltex && npm ci`
 6. Run the `Launch extension` task to launch and debug the extension.

 ## How to Contribute Code